 12. Heineken isn’t the only beer available in Amsterdam

-While Heineken might be the Netherland’s most popular beer export, I don’t recommend drinking it while you’re in town.
+While Heineken might be the Netherland’s most popular beer export, don’t feel like you need to limit yourself to just drinking Heineken.

 If you head to a restaurant or pub in Amsterdam, there are many other great beers to try, such as Walhalla, Oedipus, Wispe Brouwerij, and Brouwerij ‘t IJ.
 My favorite is La Chouffe.